ahmadmardeni1/ahmadmardeni1/README.md

 ### Hi there 👋
-I'm a software engineering student who is passionate about Cyber-Security and AI.
+I'm a software engineering student who is passionate about Cyber-Security and ML.
-- 🌟 I’m looking to collaborate on AI open-source projects.
+- 🌟 I’m looking to collaborate on Deep Learning open-source projects.
 - 💬 Ask me about anything related to the Python programming language!

 ### Let's talk 🌍